joemcmahon/radiospiral_history_server/README.md

 Drops the "trash" table and recreates it.
 Returns the number of entries deleted.

+# Environment variables
+The server uses `dotenv` to load the environment variables.
+These are:

+ - `SECURE_PORT`: the port to use for the HTTPS endpoints.
+ - `INSECURE_PORT`: the port to use for the HTTP endpoints.
+Should not be used in production, obviously.
+ - `DBFILE`: the name of the file for the SQLite database.
+ - `PASSPHRASE` - the passphrase for the private key.

+`INSECURE_PORT` exists to allow developers to more easily test the server when running it locally.

+# Other scripts
+## check_passphrase.js
+Lets you verify that you've properly set up the SSL certs and that the passphrase can be fetched from the environment.
+## new_user.js
+Creates a `bcrypt` password hash for a user.
+Takes a username and password and writes the username and hash into the `auth` table of the database.
+The authentication still needs to be integrated, but this gets the username/password in place.

 # Future work
 We might at some point want to be able to recover records from the trash; at the moment, anything like that will have to be done by hand.